git/git/git-gui/README.md

 ## Sending your changes

-Since the development happens over email, you need to send in your commits in text format.
-Commits can be converted to emails via the two tools provided by
+Since the development happens over email, you need to send in your cummits in text format. cummits can be converted to emails via the two tools provided by
 Git: `git-send-email` and `git-format-patch`.

-You can use `git-format-patch` to generate patches in mbox format from your commits that can then be sent via email.
+You can use `git-format-patch` to generate patches in mbox format from your cummits that can then be sent via email.
 Let's say you are working on a branch called 'foo' that was created on top of 'master'.
 You can run:

 ```
 git format-patch -o output_dir master..foo
 ```

-to convert all the extra commits in 'foo' into a set of patches saved in the folder `output_dir`.
+to convert all the extra cummits in 'foo' into a set of patches saved in the folder `output_dir`.

 If you are sending multiple patches, it is recommended to include a cover